AtticusSims/AtticusSims.github.io/README.md

 ## Features

 - **Interactive Banner Viewer**: Navigate and explore the HKBU banner with clickable regions
-- **Admin Interface**: Secure management interface for banner hotspots and their associated links
 - **Responsive Design**: Optimized for various screen sizes and devices
 - **Zoom & Pan**: Smooth zoom and pan functionality for detailed banner exploration